-Learn more about the history and cultural significance of Wagashi, Japanese confectioneries.
-From local specialties, seasonal varieties to the everyday desserts, you’d gain a much deeper appreciation as you enjoy the sweets year round.
+Learn more about the history and cultural significance of Wagashi, traditional Japanese confections.
+From local specialties and seasonal varieties to everyday desserts, you’d gain a much deeper appreciation as you enjoy the sweets year-round.

-You may have seen beautiful pieces of sweets displayed at a confectionery section of Japanese department stores or supermarkets.
-Some resemble motifs from nature such as flowers, leaves or fruits.
-It may be made of bean paste, mochi or jelly-like substance.
+You may have seen beautiful pieces of sweets displayed in a confectionery section of Japanese department stores or supermarkets.
+Some resemble motifs from nature, such as flowers, leaves, or fruits.
+It may be made of bean paste, mochi, or jelly-like substance.
 They look more like miniature pieces of art.
-Are they really edible, you wonder.
+Are they edible?
 And does it taste as good as it looks?!

-Called Wagashi (和菓子), these Japanese confectioneries carries a rich history entwined with Japanese culture.
+Called Wagashi (和菓子), these Japanese confectioneries carry a rich history entwined with Japanese culture.
 There’s more than meets the eye (and stomach)!

 In this two-part series on Wagashi, let’s first explore its cultural and historical significance to the Japanese.

 The term Wagashi encompasses all Japanese desserts, from the tea ceremony delicacies to the everyday desserts.
 You may have seen them featured in Japanese movies or dramas, such as Dango (団子 skewered mochi balls), Dorayaki (どら焼き small pancakes sandwiching a sweet filling), or Sakura Mochi (桜餅 cherry blossom pink mochi with red bean paste inside).